-The following table shows information regarding the compensation of our named executive officers during the fiscal years ended December 31, 2021 and, as to Dr. Harr only, 2020.
-Information regarding the compensation paid to Dr. Agarwal and Mr. Hardy during the year ended December 31, 2020 is not set forth below as they were not named executive officers for that year.
+The following table shows information regarding the compensation of our named executive officers during the fiscal years ended December 31, 2022 and, as to Drs.
+Harr and Agarwal only, 2021.
+Mr. Cassidy commenced his employment with us in 2022, so no compensation was paid to Mr. Cassidy for the year ended December 31, 2021, and he was not a named executive officer for that year.